HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages ContextLogic (WISH) Investors with Significant Losses to Contact Its Attorneys Now, Securities Class Action Pending

-SAN FRANCISCO, May 18, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges ContextLogic Inc. ( WISH) investors with significant losses to submit your losses now.
-A securities class action is pending and certain investors who purchased shares in the companys December 2020 IPO or on the open market may have valuable claims.
+SAN FRANCISCO, May 19, 2021 /PRNewswire/ --Hagens Berman urges ContextLogic Inc. (NASDAQ: WISH) investors with significant losses to submit your losses now.
+A securities class action is pending and certain investors who purchased shares in the company's December 2020 IPO or on the open market may have valuable claims.

 Then, on May 12, 2021, ContextLogic announced poor Q1 2021 results, including another 7% drop in MAUs to just 101 million, and the company slashed sales guidance for Q2 2021.